-This year we have awarded our chief executive officer a bonus of \$675,000.
-In establishing this bonus amount, we have again given primary consideration to our judgment regarding the chief executive officer's relative contribution to the increases in our revenues and net income in fiscal 2003, as well as his leadership role in completing our successful public offering in August 2003, which has increased our firm's financial flexibility to pursue strategic growth opportunities in the future.
+This year we have awarded our chief executive officer a bonus of \$725,000.
+In establishing this bonus amount, we have again given primary consideration to our judgment regarding the chief executive officer's relative contribution to the increases in our revenues and net income in fiscal 2004, as well as his leadership role in completing three acquisitions during the year, which increased the size and geographic scope of our firm.
+We considered his role in helping to integrate successfully these acquisitions, particularly the integration of InteCap, which we acquired in April 2004.
+We also gave consideration to our chief executive officer's contributions to our issuance of \$90 million of convertible senior subordinated debentures in fiscal 2004, which has increased our firm's financial flexibility to pursue strategic growth opportunities in the future.

-The compensation committee William F. Concannon, Chair Rowland T. Moriarty
+The compensation committee

+William F. Concannon, Chair Rowland T. Moriarty Nancy L. Rose